IvoDSBarros/Experimenting-NLP-on-rock-news-articles/README.md

 **LDA evaluation model metrics in Scikit-learn** <br>
 Perplexity and likelihood score are conventional performance metrics available in the Scikit-learn library to diagnose a LDA model.
 According to the available literature, the lower the perplexity, the better the model.
 On the contrary, a higher likelihood score is indicative of a better fit.
 However, there's no pre-defined threshold that make clear what is a lower preplexity score or a higher likelihood score.
 Based on the work of Blei, D. et al. (2003), a perplexity < 2200 might be acceptable.
 It is noteworthy that a study conducted by Chang J. et al. (2009) suggested no relationship between preplexity and human interpretation.

-+ **Perplexity** = 730.4
++ **Perplexity** = 704.1
-+ **Likelihood score** = -107795.7
++ **Likelihood score** = -106841.7

 **Interactive topic model visualization with pyLDAvis** <br>
 To get a visual overview of the lda model, we used the Python library pyLDAvis based on the R package LDAvis developed by Sivert C. & Shirley K. (2014).
 In agreement with the authors, the left panel of the visualization is intended to clarify both the prevalence of each topic of the model and the interconnection between topics.
-Being that said, the left-hand side chart showed 5 big bubbles distributed along the quadrants and further away from each oither.
+Being that said, the left-hand side chart showed 6 big bubbles distributed along the quadrants and further away from each oither.
 Such a visual representation is symptomatic of a good model.
-Actually, the topics generated by the LDA model portray the previously mentioned semantic landscape of the rock news headlines:
+Actually, the topics generated by the LDA model portray, in some extent, the previously mentioned semantic landscape of the rock news headlines:
++ Topic 0: tour announcement;
-+ Topic 1: single and video releases;
++ Topic 1: show and festival announcements;
-+ Topic 2: tour announcement;
++ Topic 2: video release;
-+ Topic 3: album announcement;
++ Topic 3: album and song releases;
-+ Topic 4: song release;
++ Topic 4: expressing one's opinion/reaction;
 + Topic 5: live performance.

 #### 2. LDA model using Gensim